microsoft/Documentarian/Source/Modules/Documentarian.ModuleAuthor/Documentation/reference/cmdlets/Update-Headings.md

 Update-Headings -Path ./reference/5.1/Microsoft.PowerShell.Core/*.md -Recurse
 ```

-## Parameters
+## PARAMETERS

 ### -Path

-The path the the Markdown files to be updated.
+The path to the Markdown files to be updated.
 Wildards are supported.

 ```yaml
 Type: String